 Buccaneers tight end Rob Gronkowski says he will retire, again

-Tampa Bay Buccaneers tight end and Rob "Gronk" Gronkowski announced Tuesday that he will retire from the NFL for the second time.
-The former New England Patriot also briefly left the NFL three years ago, before coming out of retirement to join quarterback Tom Brady and the Florida team.
+Tampa Bay Buccaneers tight end Rob "Gronk" Gronkowski announced Tuesday he will retire from the NFL for the second time.
+The former New England Patriot also briefly left the NFL three years ago before coming out of retirement to join quarterback Tom Brady and the Florida team.

-"I will now be going back to my retirement home, walking away with my head held high knowing I have it everything I had, good or bad, every time I stepped out on the field," he wrote in a statement on Twitter Tuesday.
+"I will now be going back into my retirement home, walking away from football again with my head held high knowing I gave it everything I had, good or bad, every time I stepped out on the field," he wrote in a statement on Twitter on Tuesday.
 "The friendships and relationships I have made will last forever, and I appreciate every single one of my teammates and coaches for giving everything they had as well."

+Gronkowski initially left the NFL in 2019.
+In an interview with "CBS Sunday Morning" at the time, he said, "I just wasn't feeling like myself anymore."

+"That's basically the main reason," he said then.
+"The lifestyle caught up to me, and I was just fighting my way through the last two years.
+It wasn't enjoyable anymore.
+I just knew that's when it's time to go – and walk away."

 "I completely forgot about writing this report until 2 years ago when I had the opportunity to join the Tampa Bay Buccaneers," he said.
 "And let me tell ya, the journey in Tampa over the last 2 years has blown away what I originally wrote about in college, big time."

-Gronkowski wrote about returning from his retirement in 2019 to join the team, and winning the Super Bowl that year.
-He thanked the organization "for an amazing ride, trusting me to come back to play and help build a championship team."
+Gronkowski thanked the organization "for an amazing ride, trusting me to come back to play and help build a championship team."

+The 33-year-old has won four Super Bowl titles over the span of his career, three with the Patriots and one with the Buccaneers.
+He's also a five-time Pro Bowler.

+Earlier this year, Brady announced his retirement after more than two decades in the NFL.
+However, just over a month later, he said he was returning to Tampa Bay for the upcoming season.
+The seven-time Super Bowl champion has already signed a deal with Fox Sports for his retirement from the NFL, whenever that may be.

-He concluded with: "Cheers to what's next, maybe sailing the seas.
+While it's not clear what Gronkowski will do now, he concluded his Tuesday statement with: "Cheers to what's next, maybe sailing the seas.
 Arghhhhhh!!"

 for more features.